• Skip to primary navigation

 • Preheat the oven on 450°F/230°C or your air fryer on 400°F/200°F for 5-10 minutes.

-• Add the 2 Tbsp of banana pepper rings and 2 Tbsp of the juice from the jar.
+• Add the 2 tablespoon of banana pepper rings and 2 tablespoon of the juice from the jar.
 Sauté another 2-3 minutes or until the chicken is cooked through.

 • Split the roll in half about ¾ of the way and open it.
 Put the mayo on both sides.
 Place half of the cheesesteak mixture on the sub roll and cover with 2 pieces of provolone cheese.
 Repeat for second sub roll.